CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

   "fatigue": true,                            // If true, activated mutation increases fatigue by cost (default: false).
   "active_flags": [ "BLIND" ],                // activation of the mutation apply this flag on your character "allowed_items": [ "ALLOWS_TAIL" ],         // you can wear items with this flag with this mutation, bypassing restricts_gear restriction
-  "casting_time_multiplier": 0.01,            // changes your casting speed; 0.5 means you spend only 50% of the original cast time, 2 means you spend twice as long.
-Useful only for magic mods
-  "hearing_modifier": 1.8,                    // changes how good you can hear different sounds "integrated_armor": [ "integrated_fur" ],   // this item is worn on your character forever, until you get rid of this mutation
+  "integrated_armor": [ "integrated_fur" ],   // this item is worn on your character forever, until you get rid of this mutation
-  "overmap_sight": -10,                       // adjusts sight range on the overmap.
-Positives make it farther, negatives make it closer.
-This will allow the character to see futher on the overmap at night if the mutation is active at all times
   "ranged_mutation": {                        // activation of the mutation allow you to shoot a fake gun
     "type": "pseudo_shotgun",                 // fake gun that is used to shoot "message": "SUDDEN SHOTGUN!."             // message that would be printed when you use it